 Prescription Drug Abuse Prevention Programs – Critically Needed Resource for Schools

 Not only is school-based prevention education increasingly supported, but it’s also becoming a state imperative in many school districts across the nation.
 In 2017, 165 new state laws were enacted around prescription drug abuse.
 Five states now require mandatory K-12 opioid education, and eight states are considering similar legislation.
 Partners of the Prescription Drug Safety Network are providing prevention solutions that are easy to implement, don’t require extensive teacher training, and don’t put strain on school budgets.

 Student Knowledge Gain and Behavior Change

 When it comes to prescription drug abuse prevention, knowledge is only part of the equation.
 The Prescription Drug Safety Network’s course is designed to achieve key behavioral outcomes for all students.
 Specific learning objectives — mapped to those behavioral outcomes — link to individual-level factors that influence behavior.
 School administrators can also build upon digital course content through supplemental in-class discussion guides that will help them reinforce key learning objectives for their students.

-Positive Impact on an Adolescents’ Social Competencies
+Drug Abuse Prevention Education Has a Positive Impact on an Adolescents’ Social Competencies

 National Institute for Drug Abuse (NIDA) research shows that prevention programs for middle and high school students have positive impacts across personal/social competencies, including peer relationships, communication, self-efficacy, assertiveness, and drug resistance skills.
 Seventy percent of students who completed the Prescription Drug Safety Network’s digital course said that it made more confident in their ability to intervene when they feel a friend may be misusing prescription drugs.
 Additionally, 71% of students said the course helped them understand various ways to refuse to participate in the misuse of prescription drugs.